-The inferior lumbar triangle, also known as petit triangle, lies superficially.
+The inferior lumbar triangle, also known as the petit triangle, lies superficially.
 The latissimus dorsi forms the medial boundary, the external oblique forms the lateral boundary while the iliac crest forms the inferior boundary.
 The inferior lumbar triangle is the site of herniation of the abdominal viscera.

 Superior lumbar triangle

 This is also known as Grynfeltt-Lesshaft triangle and lies deep to the inferior lumbar triangle.
 The superior lumbar triangle is found in cadavers in a consistent fashion.
 It is also a common site of herniation of abdominal viscera.
 Quadratus lumborum muscle lies medial to it, the internal oblique forms lateral margin and 12th rib lies superiorly.

 Lumbar puncture (LP), is an invasive procedure during which cerebrospinal fluid (CSF) is drained from the spinal canal.
 The CSF can then be analyzed for diagnostic purposes.
 CSF pressure can also be measured.
 LP is usually performed after a neurological examination is completed.
 LP occurs most commonly when there is concern for infection (such as meningitis) or idiopathic intracranial hypertension (pseudotumor cerebri).